 In 1920, “America’s Sweetheart” Mary Pickford arrived in Nevada for a divorce and hired McCarran to shepherd her through the process.
 Despite rumors, Pickford never owned the house or lived in it, preferring the anonymity of Douglas County for her residence.
 McCarran purchased this house for $35,000 two months after Mary Pickford's divorce decree, leading to the speculation that the high-profile case had given him the means to afford it.

 The two-story plaster house has a river rock foundation and a molded cornice with a Greek key frieze that rests below the roofline.
-Double Doric columns frame the entrance.
+Double Tuscan columns frame the entrance.
 The sidelights are framed by pilasters and topped with a segmented pediment.
-The rear of the house has a large recessed veranda with four pairs of Doric columns and a second story balcony which overlooks the Truckee River below.
+The rear of the house has a large recessed veranda with four pairs of Tuscan columns and a second story balcony which overlooks the Truckee River below.
 Two fireplaces in the home are faced with marble from a Tonopah quarry.
 The house is 4,289 square feet with a 2,152-square-foot finished basement.